georgidanchev/webpack-framework/README.md

 * **Auto File Cleaning** - for no duplication in dist when you remove/modify files
 * **No Source Map** - no JS debugging => higher performance

-### Development Mode - best development performance
+### Development Mode - For Best Development Performance
 * **Webpack Live Server with auto open** - self-explanatory
 * **Eval Source Map for JS Debugging** - allows you to see your exact code in the debugging dev tool of your browser including exact line numbers.
 * **No Babel Transpile** - For high refresh speed and code clarity.